wikid24/ffxiv_mmd_tools_helper/README.md

 A: I agree!
 Physics is hard to get right and implement (and time-consuming).
 Good news is that this plugin does a lot of the hard work for you (but it can be still time consuming).
 The first thing I'd recommend is reading the [theory behind how MMD's rigid bodies & joints work in Blender](https://github.com/wikid24/ffxiv_mmd_tools_helper/tree/master/research/physics) so that it doesn't seem so overly confusing.

-In the [conversion guide](https://github.com/wikid24/ffxiv_mmd_tools_helper/blob/master/README.md#how-to-rig-a-character-and-get-it-dancing-less-than-60-seconds-my-new-workflow) you'll need to insert some steps _after step 7_ from the conversion guide.
+In the [conversion guide](https://github.com/wikid24/ffxiv_mmd_tools_helper/blob/master/README.md#how-to-rig-a-character-and-get-it-dancing-less-than-60-seconds-my-new-workflow) you'll need to insert some steps _after step 7_.

 Note: Blender tends to crash when there is anything related to physics involved.
-SAVE OFTEN before you press 'Play' to animate a model.
+SAVE OFTEN, especially before you press 'Play' to animate a model.

 Using the **Rigid Body** panel, find the all the rigid bodies that start with "j_sk" and delete them.
 ![image](https://user-images.githubusercontent.com/19479648/225160597-6c1439c0-7cea-4215-8e44-9d0b3d0d4eda.png)

-Then'll need to use the **Skirt** panel to generate a new skirt, but there are quite a few steps involved and probably the hardest part about rigging a FFXIV Model.
+Then'll need to use the **Skirt** panel to generate a new skirt, but there are quite a few steps involved and it's probably the longest part about rigging a FFXIV Model in Blender.

 ![image](https://user-images.githubusercontent.com/19479648/225154261-df9eb081-0c3d-4cce-b79e-4281623ebcda.png)